tastyware/tastytrade/docs/accounts.rst

 Accounts are needed to place, replace, and delete orders.
 See more in :doc:`Orders <orders>`.

-There are many more things you can do with an ``Account`` object--check out the SDK Reference section!
+There are many more things you can do with an :class:`~tastytrade.account.Account` object--check out the SDK Reference section!